PandaSun-43/Bayesian-ML-for-Depth-Resolved-N2-Fixation/README.md

 ## 🌊📊 Bayesian and Data-Driven Modeling of Marine Nitrogen Fixation

-Note: This repository contains the methodology, codebase structure, and selected visualizations for my Signature Work (First-authored manuscript in preparation).
+Note: This repository contains the methodology, codebase structure, and selected visualizations for my Signature Work (part of the manuscript in preparation).

 Full raw datasets are withheld pending publication, but sample data and fully reproducible pipelines are provided.

 ### 📌 Project Overview